saurabh1088/notes/ReactNative/ReactNative.md

 ## Handling Events

 Handling events in React Native works same as it works in React using event listeners, handlers and hooks.
+Usually when one makes components so that those could be re-used elsewhere in app as well and avoid code repitition, one can pass props so as to pass data from the point where the create component will get used.
+There might be elements like buttons as well in these components which need some event handlers.
+One can also pass event handler functions as part of props as well.

 ## <ScrollView>